 When a client is in a crisis, the most important step is to take responsibility and be transparent about what happened.
 By acknowledging when you are at fault and explaining what steps will be taken in the future to prevent the situation repeating, you can help the public to slowly rebuild trust.

 It is essential to express sympathy if a client has done something that has harmed or caused problems in any way.
 It’s important to step away from corporate dialogue and connect with the public on a human-to-human basis.
-Apologizing sincerely and showing true remorse is vital.
+Apologizing sincerely and showing true remorse is vital to restoring reputation.

 Any damage or crisis-related communications should, hopefully, not be unanticipated.
 A bank or credit union, for example, knows that one of its branches will be robbed at some point.
 They should include communications as a component of its security response plan.
 Companies should anticipate the likelihood that something will go wrong and the potential severity of the damage and map them on a risk matrix to budget sufficient time, energy, and resources to crisis management.
 No matter how prepared, however, you can count on something to go wrong to some degree at some point.

 When communicating in the case of a crisis, always be honest.
 Hiding the truth never works – it will eventually come out.
 Stick to facts.
 If you don’t have all of the facts, say so and give the best estimate time frame to gather more information.
 And finally, remember that the company is the least important in any crisis.
 Employees, customers, business partners, and the community are your audiences and make sure to communicate on their terms, not yours.